-- High level outcomes for the system are broadly agreed but may develop during further consultation and co-production - Interim Integrated Care Strategy will be further developed with residents, partners and stakeholders and a five year system plan for delivery will be in place by March 2023. - Delivery of the five year plan will be overseen by the Integrated Care Board and developed closely with the ICP - Scrutiny of the high level strategy and the subsequent five year plan will be overseen by the Joint Health Overview and Scrutiny Committee
+- High level outcomes for the system are broadly agreed but may develop during further consultation and coproduction and be built into our operational and joint forward plan. - Interim Integrated Care Strategy will be further developed with residents, partners and stakeholders and a five year system plan for delivery will be in draft by March 2023 with a final plan published in June 2023. - Delivery of the five year plan will be overseen by the Integrated Care Board and developed closely with the Integrated Care Partnership. - Scrutiny of the high level strategy and the subsequent five year plan will be overseen by the Joint Health Overview and Scrutiny Committee.